xmc-rs/xmc4700/README.md

 This is a 'peripheral access crate' for interfacing to the XMC4700 series of microcontrollers for embedded support in Rust that is generated using [svd2rust](https://docs.rs/svd2rust) and an SVD file provided by Infineon.

-There is an optional `rt` that can be utilized.
-An explanation of the feature is given by [svd2rust](https://docs.rs/svd2rust/0.16.1/svd2rust/#the-rt-feature)

 All API's and usage (besides what registers exist) are defined by [svd2rust](https://docs.rs/svd2rust)

 ## Generate Crate from SVD